 As a Celtic Goddess of war, Badh was a shape-shifter who often appeared in the form of a Raven in battle.

 Smalti, ceramic tile, art glass, mirror glass, found object

 The Goddess of the Moon has many names.
 She is my favourite.

 Smalti, Italian glass, gold, silver & mirror glass, ceramic

 Iris was the Greek Goddess of the Rainbow.
 As well as being a messenger for the Gods, the female counterpart of Hermes, Iris was also known as the replenisher of oceans and rivers.

 Demeter Blessing the Earth (2008)

 Demeter was one of the great Olympian Goddesses.
 Her Roman counterpart is Ceres.
 When Demeter’s daughter, Persephone, was abducted by Hades, Demeter spent many years wandering the earth searching for her.
 Her grief made the land barren.
-Eventually, the gods developed a compromise with Hades and Persephone was allowed to visit her mother for eight months of the year.
+Eventually, the gods brokered a truce between Hades and Demeter.
+Persephone was allowed to visit her mother for eight months of the year.
 These months are represented by the pomegranate seeds that Demeter is spilling onto the earth

 Goddess of the Vines (2007)

 The third work in “The Elementals” series, this Goddess represents Earth and is here nourishing the grape vines – a very important job!